 - Out-of-the-box reporting and analytics.
 Organizations can use the reporting and analytics to measure the effects of the new accounting standards on KPIs with an onboard calculator; access and monitor the status of all leases across an entire organization; make accurate projections with real-time updates on lease payment and leased asset information, present value, and cash flow; and generate reports.

 - A comprehensive set of tools.
-These tools can ease the transition to new standards, allowing you to quickly import existing leases and leased assets; automatically classify leases based on GASB 87 and ASC 842 criteria; add, edit, monitor, and securely access lease and leased asset information throughout the organization; utilize easy currency conversion and multiple language support; and import and export to spreadsheet software.
+These tools can ease the transition to new standards, allowing you to import existing leases and leased assets quickly; automatically classify leases based on GASB 87 and ASC 842 criteria; add, edit, monitor, and securely access lease and leased asset information throughout the organization; utilize easy currency conversion and multiple language support; and import and export to spreadsheet software.

 - Data security.
 Because this software is built in the NetSuite cloud, public sector organizations can rely on an enterprise-grade infrastructure, comprehensive data privacy, data management, and security and application availability.